 The SAT is a standardized test widely used for college admissions in the United States.
 It assesses a student's readiness for college and provides colleges with a common data point to compare all applicants.
 The SAT is developed and administered by the College Board, a non-profit organization in the United States [Wikipedia], [The Princeton Review].

 The SAT consists of two main sections: Evidence-Based Reading and Writing (EBRW) and Math.
 The total score ranges from 400 to 1600, with each section scored between 200 and 800.
-In addition to the main sections, there's an optional Essay section, which is scored separately [Khan's Tutorial].
+As of 2024, the SAT has transitioned to a digital format, and the optional Essay section has been discontinued.
+[Wikipedia]

 Preparing for the SAT involves a combination of reviewing academic concepts, practicing test-taking strategies, and familiarizing oneself with the test format.
-Many students take advantage of SAT prep courses, study guides, and practice tests to improve their scores [Khan's Tutorial].
+Many students take advantage of SAT prep courses, study guides, and practice tests to improve their scores.
+The College Board offers free practice resources through their partnership with Khan Academy.
+[Khan Academy]